troycomi/snakemake-training/2_containers/README.md

 We now have a workflow specifying all commands needed to generate our output on any system.
 However, we have several software dependencies which make reproduction and distribution of our workflow more difficult.
-If you try running `snakemake` now you will run into an error when trying to use samtools.
+If you try running `snakemake` now you will run into an error invoking samtools.
-Common methods for handling dependencies in HPC environments include modules or site-wide installation of common software.
-Even if you put this on a cluster with all dependencies installed, they may not be the correct version.
+Common methods for handling dependencies in HPC environments include modules or site-wide installations of common software.
+Even if you put this workflow on a cluster with all dependencies installed, they may not be the correct version.

-To get this workflow running, we will add several singularity containers for running all non-standard software.
+To get this workflow running, we will add several singularity containers for all non-standard software.

 ## Container Basics
 Docker containers package a certain version of software with all the